Inside: A look at the basics of TPRS, a language teaching method for providing comprehensible input when teaching foreign languages.

 - Showing memes or pictures that illustrate the targets, and discussing them.

-2. Co-Create a Story Between the Teacher and Class
+Step 2: Co-create a Story Between the Teacher and the Class

 The traditional storyasking process often looks like this: